 It is easy to imagine that these units will be filled with tourists: who knows if there will also be locals.
 In the press release, the designers say they aim to make local fishing families live there.
 It is not clear to me how they could access certain figures.

 Apart from the Maldives, if the idea of a modular floating city makes you think, say, of the film Waterworld, you are not alone.
-Of course, there are other experiments already carried out (in Dubai) or in progress (such as that of Singapore), but Maldivians are keen to say that theirs is the first city in the world to combine housing and structures in this particular way.
+Of course, there are other experiments already carried out (in Dubai) or in progress (like that of Singapore), but Maldivians are keen to say that theirs is the first city in the world to combine housing and structures in this particular way.

 The secret of the floating city in the Maldives?
 Modularity